 The registration fee for the short course and pilot plant demonstrations include Monday evening mixer, daily lunch, refreshments at breaks, local transportation, a short course eBook manual, and certificate of completion.
 Registration fee is $1195 if paid in full by June 16, 2017.
 After this date, registration fee is $1295.
 Continuing Education Units (CEUs) are available upon request.
 An OPTIONAL black&white paper manual/binder is available for an additional $200 fee.
 There is a 10% registration discount if three or more individuals from the same organization register for the short course.
 Academic discounts may be applicable if space is available.
 Registration fees are not refundable, but substitute personnel may be sent by the same firm.
 Space is limited; therefore, applications will be accepted on a first- come, first-served basis.

-You can pay by credit card (American Express, Visa, or Master Card) online or by telephone.
+You can pay by credit card (American Express, Visa, or Master Card) online.

 For registration inquiries, contact: